 Biofeedback in Stress Management

-DIFFERENT MODALITIES OF BIOFEEDBACK IN STRESS MANAGEMENT AND ELIMINATION OF ITS VEGETATIVE SYMPTOMS
+DIFFERENT MODALITIES OF BIOFEEDBACK AND STRESS MANAGEMENT AND ELIMINATION OF ITS VEGETATIVE SYMPTOMS

 Everyone experiences stress to some degree.
-The way you respond to stress, however, makes a big difference to your overall well-being.
+How you respond to stress, however, makes a big difference to your overall well-being.
 Stress is the body’s physical response to a real or perceived threat, demand, or danger.
-Stress can be defined as any type of change in the organism that causes physical, emotional, or psychological strain.
-When you feel threatened, your body releases stress hormones which prepare the body to respond.
-This is called the “fight or flight” response.
+Stress can be defined as any change in the organism that causes physical, emotional, or psychological strain.
+When you feel threatened, your body releases stress hormones, which prepare the body to respond.
+This is the “fight or flight” response.

-Although stress is a necessary mechanism for survival, severe and/or long-term stress disrupts normal brain structure and function.
-Mental stress, which may range in intensity from mild to severe posttraumatic stress disorder (PTSD), has been reported to impair memory possibly by elevating excitatory amino acid and glucocorticoid levels, which in turn induce excitotoxicity and hippocampal atrophy.
+Although stress is a necessary mechanism for survival, severe and long-term stress disrupts standard brain structure and function.
+Mental stress, ranging from mild levels to severe cases like posttraumatic stress disorder (PTSD), is known to impair memory.
+This impairment may be due to the elevation of excitatory amino acids and glucocorticoids, which can induce excitotoxicity.
+Over time, this process may lead to hippocampal atrophy, affecting the brain’s ability to store and retrieve memories.

 Factors that cause Stress